ngmatt882/270/Traffic Light/README.md

 A controller that changes the traffic lights based on cars in certain lanes.
 Allows for most optimal traffic flow.

-State Diagram shows how the program cycles.
+State Diagram shows how the controller decides the states of the traffic lights.
-Traffic image is also provided.
+Images shows how the traffic looks like.